brooklynrail/brooklynrail-platform/content/events/2022/10/liz-collins-mischief.md

 ---
 title: "Liz Collins: Mischief"
-deck: Featuring Collins, Julia Bryan-Wilson, and Ksenia M. Soboleva
+deck: Featuring Collins, Julia Bryan-Wilson, and Ksenia M. Soboleva, with Rebecca Teich
 summary: Artist Liz Collins and curator Julia Bryan-Wilson join Rail contributor Ksenia M. Soboleva for a conversation.
 We conclude with a poetry reading by Rebecca Teich.